frictionlessdata/frictionless-py/docs/guides/describing-data.md

 [{'code': 'resource-error', 'name': 'Resource Error', 'tags': ['#general'], 'note': '"1 is not of type \'string\'" at "title" in metadata and at "properties/title/type" in profile', 'message': 'The data resource has an error: "1 is not of type \'string\'" at "title" in metadata and at "properties/title/type" in profile', 'description': 'A validation cannot be processed.'}]
 ```

-Let's fix our resource metadata:
+We see this error: `'message': 'The data resource has an error: "1 is not of type \'string\'" at "title" in metadata and at "properties/title/type" in profile'` Now, let's fix our resource metadata:

 ```python
 from frictionless import Resource